hall-lab/speedseq/README.md

 There is an automatic (coming soon) and manual installation process for ``speedseq``.

-The following are required for both modes of installation:
+The following are required for both installations:
 - **cmake**
 - **g++**
 - **gcc**